-As required by the Clery Act, Eastern Washington University includes the three most recent years of crime statistics in this Annual Security Report (ASR).
+As required by the Clery Act, Eastern Washington University includes the three most recent years of crime statistics in this Annual Security Report (ASR), including crimes for the calendar year in which the crime was reported, occurring within university geography.
 These statistics are based on crimes reported to the EWUPD.
-For those areas off campus, information was requested from the following:
+For those areas off campus, information was requested from the following agencies: